z-npm/create-make/README.md

 ```

-To use your own custom template repo for creating new project
+Example of a config.json to use with your own custom template repo for creating new project

 ```json
 {